 This is the first time I renewed my watercraft.
 Why did my expiration month change?

 All new watercraft registrations issued are valid for 12 months.
 The second year of registration will be for 7-18 months (fees are pro-rated appropriately) to fit into the “staggered registration system” wherein the expiration date is determined by the last two digits of the “AZ” number.

 How long do transactions take when they are processed through the mail?

 Transactions through the mail may take up to 30 days.
-For your convenience, renewal notices are sent six weeks prior to the expiration.
-The registered owner can then achieve renewal through the mail by promptly sending the renewal and proper fees to the Watercraft Registration Section, which in turn will mail the owner the certificate and decals.
-If you prefer, registered owners can also complete registration by coming to a Department office.
+For your convenience, renewal notices are sent via email six weeks prior to the expiration.
+The registered owner can then achieve renewal through the mail by promptly sending a copy of the printed email and proper fees to the Watercraft Registration Section, which in turn will mail the owner the certificate and decals.
+If you prefer, registered owners can also visit the online renewal site or complete registration by coming to a Department office.